 4. Chase Winovich, Michigan: I bet you weren’t expecting a player from Michigan not named Rashan Gary to make my top 5.
 Welp, here we are.

-Seriously though the draft world has billed Chase Winovich as a good college player that hustles his ass off but can’t translate to the NFL.
+The draft world has billed Chase Winovich as a good college player that hustles his ass off but can’t translate to the NFL.
 Well, his tape contradicts that narrative but he really silenced the doubters with his insane athletic testing.
 Proving that he had more than enough athleticism to play in the pros.

 Winovich is about as polished as you can be at every technical aspect of playing edge defender.
 He is excellent with his hands, a sound and disruptive run defender, and phenomenal at anticipating the snap.
 He also has enough bend to be able to corner at a favorable rate.